Montana universities ask students to leave campus, but not closing dorms

 Montana universities will ask students to leave campus, according to a memo from Commissioner of Higher Education Clayton Christian.

-Students currently on spring break are asked not to return, and students currently on campus are asked to leave if they can.
+Students on spring break are asked not to return, and students on campus are asked to leave if they can.

 The order applies to flagships like those in Missoula and Bozeman, and to regional schools like Billings.